jasper-oh/Journey-To-Disney/README.md

 ### Key Qualification for being a part of Production Technology Engineer team

 - Professional experience in a software developer role.
-- Proficiency in C++, strong software design and engineering skills
+- Proficiency in C++, strong software design and engineering skills.
-- Excellent problem solving, troubleshooting, and debugging skills
+- Excellent problem solving, troubleshooting, and debugging skills.
 - Ability to develop and optimize alforithms for efficiency and scalability.
 - Exemplary communication, including the ability to engage with artists to understand their requirements and formulate practical solutions.
 - Degree in Computer Science or related professional experience.